amazonview/rokucomlink/index.rst

 ##################
-How to Activate or Link Your Roku Streaming Device Using roku.com/link
+How to Set Up and Link Your Roku Device via Roku.com/Link
 ##################

 .. meta::